I’ve known about Renaissance Press for five years. I met them at Can-Con in 2013 when they only had a handful of books.

 And if you are looking for a great book to bring along with you for some beach reading, make sure you grab a copy of M School later this month!
 If you get on the early notification list now, I’ll send you an email and let you know as soon as it goes on sale.

-If you are interested in booking a trip south, you can contact me Jennifer Desmarais through AJ Travel. email@example.com
+If you are interested in booking a trip south.
+You can contact Jennifer Desmarais through Orleans Travel. firstname.lastname@example.org

 At Can-Con over the weekend of September 9-11, 2016, we had the opportunity to meet some incredible people.
 Cait (pronounced Cat) Gordon (Facebook, Twitter, website) is one of those.
 She is a science fiction/fantasy author published by Renaissance Press (Twitter, website), and she seriously loves desserts!
 She’s a fantastic person to talk to, and has a great Irish accent that gets more pronounced when she’s excited.
 You can meet her at the Mega-Multi-Author Launch happening Oct 29, 2016.